§1104. Duties and powers of the secretary; rules and regulations; permits

 (10) Promulgate rules and regulations requiring storage operators to place monitoring

-equipment of a type approved by the commissioner on all storage facilities, and ancillary
+equipment of a type approved by the secretary on all storage facilities, and ancillary

 equipment necessary and proper to monitor, verify carbon dioxide injections, and to prevent